actions-marketplace-validations/diogohudson_build_docker_2_ecr_eks/README.md

-# Build Docker Image, push it to ECR and run kubectl command against an EKS  Action
+# Build Docker Image, push it to ECR and run kubectl command against an EKS

 This Action allows you to create a Docker image, push it into an ECR repository and execute `kubectl` commands against a EKS cluster.